krb5/krb5/doc/rst_source/krb_users/user_commands/klist.rst

 If *cache_name* or *keytab_name* is not specified, klist will display the credentials in the default credentials cache or keytab file as appropriate.
-If the **KRB5CCNAME** environment variable is set, its value is used to name the default ticket cache.
+If the **KRB5CCNAME** environment variable is set, its value is used to locate the default ticket cache.

 ENVIRONMENT